sonata-nfv/son-examples/README.md

 * TODO (an example service for the service platform will be available soon)

+## CI/CD Integration

+This repository is integrated into SONATA's CI/CD workflow.
+The following unittests are executed whenever a pull request is created:

+* Build VNFs: Builds all Docker-based VNF images (`vnfs/build.sh`).
+* Push VNFs: Pushes all VNF images to SONATA's Docker registry (`vnfs/push.sh`).
+* Package services: Uses `son-package` to validate the service projects (`service-projects/pack.sh`).

+Note: The packaged services are not yet uploaded anywhere.
+We use packaging only to validate the service projects and their descriptors.

 ## License

 Son-examples is published under Apache 2.0 license.
 Please see the LICENSE file for more details.